Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Massive Scalability

 Connect millions of clients without compromising performance.
 Fanout real-time messages published on Kafka topics efficiently, preventing overload on the Kafka brokers.
-Check out the [load tests performed on Lightstreamer Kafka Connector vs. plain Kafka](https://github.com/Lightstreamer/lightstreamer-kafka-connector-loadtest).
+Check out the [load tests performed on the Lightstreamer Kafka Connector vs. plain Kafka](https://github.com/Lightstreamer/lightstreamer-kafka-connector-loadtest).

 ## Other Features

 The Lightstreamer Kafka Connector provides a wide range of powerful features, including firewall and proxy traversal, server-side filtering, advanced topic mapping, record evaluation, Schema Registry support, push notifications, and maximum security.
 [Explore more details](https://lightstreamer.com/products/kafka-connector/).

-# Quick Start: Set up in 5 minutes
+# QUICK START: Set up in 5 minutes

-To efficiently showcase the functionalities of Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/quickstart`](examples/quickstart/) directory.
+To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/quickstart`](examples/quickstart/) directory.
 This streamlined application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
 It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration.
 This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world scenario.

 ![Quickstart Diagram](pictures/quickstart-diagram.png)

-The diagram above illustrates how, in this setup, a stream of simulated market events is channeled from Kafka to the web client via Lightstreamer Kafka Connector.
+The diagram above illustrates how, in this setup, a stream of simulated market events is channeled from Kafka to the web client via the Lightstreamer Kafka Connector.

 To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](examples/quickstart/docker-compose.yml) comprises the following services:

 1. _broker_: a Kafka broker, based on the [Docker Image for Apache Kafka](https://kafka.apache.org/documentation/#docker).
 Please notice that other versions of this quickstart are availbale in the in the [`examples`](examples/) directory, specifically targeted to other brokers, including [`Confluent Cloud`](examples/quickstart-confluent-cloud/), [`Redpanda Serverless`](examples/quickstart-redpanda-serverless), [`Redpanda Self-hosted`](examples/quickstart-redpanda-selfhosted), [`Aiven`](examples/quickstart-aiven), and more.
-2. _kafka-connector_: Lightstreamer Server with Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker/), which also includes a web client mounted on `/lightstreamer/pages/QuickStart`
+2. _kafka-connector_: Lightstreamer Server with the Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker/), which also includes a web client mounted on `/lightstreamer/pages/QuickStart`
 3. _producer_: a native Kafka Producer, based on the provided [`Dockerfile`](examples/quickstart-producer/Dockerfile) file from the [`quickstart-producer`](examples/quickstart-producer/) sample client

 ## Run